Fantasy

 -Beast Tales- The animals are principal players.
 (The three little pigs)

--Noodle Head, or numbskull tales- Humorous stories centered on the escapades of characters not to bright.
+-Noodle Head, or numbskull tales- Humorous stories centered on the escapades of characters

 -Trickster tales- Variety of beasttales.
 Character outsmarts everyone in story.